Skip to content

 SAP offers Customer-Specific Maintenance beyond July 2026.
 You keep running on-prem, pay more for diminishing support, and push the migration decision into the future.

-Risk: This path gets more expensive every year.
+Risk: this path gets more expensive every year.
 The talent pool for on-prem SAP Commerce is shrinking.
 The cost of eventually migrating only goes up.

 Costs compound.
 Extended maintenance fees start immediately after EoMM.
 Meanwhile, your internal teams spend more time patching, monitoring, and working around limitations that a cloud platform handles automatically.
+Developers already lose 23% of their working time dealing with technical debt (Journal of Systems and Software, 2023).
+After EoMM, that percentage only grows.

 Security exposure grows.
 Without regular patches, your platform becomes a liability.
 A single breach costs more than a full migration.